TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_3_create_an_iot_device.md

 ![](17.jpg)

-You will see a new element (square) called Intel-Edison on the Panel.
+You will see a new element (square) called EdisonLab on the Panel.

 ![](18.jpg)